Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 10. Once this is selected, I then searched for my github repository name, and connected to the correct repository.
 11. Then I scrolled down, here there were two options.

-- The first option being to enable automatic deployment, which means that Heroku will rebuild the app every time I pushed a change to github.
+- The first option is to enable automatic deployment, which means that Heroku will rebuild the app every time I pushed a change to github.
 - The other option being to manually deploy, which is the choice I went for with this project.

-12. When all the code is received from github there is a view button that it a link to the running app, I clicked this to make sure everything was running as expected.
+12. When all the code is received from github there is a view button that is a link to the running app, I clicked this to make sure everything was running as expected.

 ## Credits